-Building upon the literature on urban transitions research, WP#6 will analyse the socio-institutional system of the building industry and assess the current urban governance system.
+Building upon the literature on urban transitions research, WP#6 will analyze the socio-institutional system of the building industry and assess the current urban governance system.

-Based on these analyses a first conceptualisation of a governance approach that could initiate and support transformative change towards urban sustainability in Cambodia will be developed.
+Based on these analyses a conceptualization of a governance approach that could initiate and support transformative change towards urban sustainability in Cambodia will be developed.

 BACKGROUND & RATIONALE

-Cambodia has been witnessing highly-dynamic urbanization in the recent past.
+Cambodia has been witnessing highly dynamic urbanization processes in the recent past.

-Within our project we want to analyse and to explore innovative pathways towards a sustainable urban transformation.
+Within our project we want to analyze and to explore innovative pathways towards a sustainable urban transformation.
 We define this as long-term purposive and vision-led systemic change.

 and adapt them to the Cambodian Context, considering aspects of informality, external dependency, inclusivity and the politics of „just transitions“ (Swilling 2016, Hansen et al 2018, Sengers & Raven 2014, Wieczorek 2018, Noboa & Upham 2018).